LisaHackett97/fun-space-quiz/README.md

 #### Colors

-I plan to use bright colours to make a fun visual site.
+I planned to use bright colours to make a fun visual site.

 - fee440
 - 8ef9f3